 What has emerged in Thailand are two predominate schools teaching authentic traditional Thai massage.
 Wat Po, in Bangkok the capital city of Thailand, and the Shivagakomarpaj Institute of Traditional Thai Medicine or (Old Medicine Hospital) in the northern part of Thailand, Chiang Mai.
 The Thai Institute of Healing Arts teaches the same curriculum from the Old Medicine Hospital and our lineage traces back to this prestigious school.

 The Thai Institute of Healing Arts has implemented teachings from both Wat Po and teachings from the Old Medicine Hospital.
 Our teachers are passionate about advancing Thai massage to the level of a medical discipline in the Western world and work closely with the Royal Thai Embassy in Washington, D.C. and other organizations to pursue this goal.
 David Roylance, our Director, founded a Therapeutic Thai Healing Center in Northern VA, called Touch of Asia in 2003 as a showcase of the Thai healing arts.
-Touch of Asia employs Western and native Thais to actively perform traditional thai healing arts on a regular basis for therapeutic purposes.
 The Thai Institute of Healing Arts offers quality training classes and massage sessions.
 Our professionals and students are available to provide you massage services focused on helping you to improve your quality of life and improve your health.
-To schedule an appointment, click here or call (703) 522-THAI or (703) 522-8424.
+To schedule an appointment, click here or call (720) 335-6053.

 Our courses at the Thai Institute of Healing Arts explore the rich history and the bodywork techniques of Thai massage in a more detailed context to ensure the beginning student is well educated on the origins of Thai massage and how to perform it.
 Course content is based on current research in the Western world and knowledge among native Thais.